 You need to be re-treated if a root canal infection appears.
 You’re required to go back to your dentist to save the tooth.
 The re-treatment of a root canal relieves the inflammation or infection in the tooth.
 Your dentist places a sealant over the root canal to stop further infections.
 Root canal procedures are usually successful, though, and the need for re-treatment is rare, especially when you visit the best dentist in the Yonkers.

 Do you have any questions about the root canal procedure?
 Would you like to schedule an appointment with the best family dentist of Park Avenue Smiles?
-Please contact our dentistry center for consultation with the root canal specialist Farzin Farokhzadeh, DDS.
+Please contact our dentistry center for a consultation with the root canal specialist Farzin Farokhzadeh, DDS.